Duglum/Notes/Stuff/Beer_in_munich.md

 ## Independent (Craft) Restaurants, Taprooms, Beer Halls and Bars
 * [Tap House](https://www.openstreetmap.org/node/1836234731) ([Website](https://tap-house-munich.de/de/))
   * 40 taps plus >100 bottles.
 Has everything from local brews through belgian fruit lambics to your typical West Coast IPA and Pastry Stout.
-  * Great owner and waiters.
-Great food.
+  * Great owner and waiters
+  * Great food (Reuben Sandwich!)
-  * My favourite and recommendation.
+  * My favourite and recommendation
 * [BrewsLi](https://www.openstreetmap.org/node/1357982129) ([Website](https://brewsli.de/))
+  * Microbrewery and Taproom/Pub
+  * 12(?) taps
-  * Microbrewery and Taproom.
-Snack food.
+  * Snack food.
 * [Frisches Bier](https://www.openstreetmap.org/node/5640320024) ([Website](https://www.frischesbier-muenchen.de/))
-  * belongs to Tilmans Brewery, but they also carry other beers.
-Snack food.
+  * owned by Tilmans Brewery, but they also carry other beers
+  * 14 taps plus cans/bottles
+  * Snack food
 * [Giesinger Bräustüberl](https://www.openstreetmap.org/node/3483635411) ([Website](https://www.giesinger-braeu.de/))
   * see below in the munich breweries section
 * [Higgins Ale Works](https://www.openstreetmap.org/node/9844332568) ([Website](https://higginsaleworks.com/))
+  * Micro-Microbrewery and Taproom
+  * 6 taps plus usually some cans
-  * Micro-Microbrewery and Taproom.
-Very nice owners.
-No food.
+  * Very nice owners
+  * No food

 ## (Bigger or 'real') Munich Breweries and their Restaurants/Beer Halls
 _"Münchner Bier"_ is a protected term under [EU PGI law](https://en.wikipedia.org/wiki/Geographical_indications_and_traditional_specialities_in_the_European_Union), and two of the criterias are that the brewery has to be within the city limits and that they get their water from a deep well within the city limits.
 The breweries in this list are the only ones fulfilling all criterias.